codalogic/exodep/README.md

 # Principles of Operation

-Exodep downloads files from a Github or Bitbucket like central code repository over HTTP.
+Exodep downloads files from a Github or Bitbucket-like central code repository over HTTP.
 It can also copy from files that are on a central file server that is mounted into your directory structure.
-For convenience we assume that the former scenario is in effect.
+For convenience it's assumed that the former scenario is in effect.

 The basic command for downloading a file is the `get` command.
 So that this